Mash and Mallow

 The first sip of a S’mores Old Fashioned is a journey of flavors.
 You’ll immediately notice the deep, rich notes of dark chocolate from the bitters, which blend seamlessly with the smooth whiskey base.
 Next comes the sweet, caramelized flavor of toasted marshmallow, often added as a garnish that gently melts into the drink.
 Finally, a subtle, spiced sweetness from the graham cracker element—either on the rim or in a syrup—ties everything together.
 These components create a balanced and complex cocktail flavor profile that is comforting and sophisticated all at once, just like the campfire treat that inspired it.

-Gather Your Ingredients for a S’mores Old Fashioned
+Everything You Need for a S’mores Old Fashioned

 Before you start mixing, let’s get all your components ready.
 A great cocktail is all about balance, and having the right ingredients on hand makes the process smooth and enjoyable.
 This S’mores Old Fashioned comes together with three key parts: the spirit base, a custom-made syrup, and a show-stopping garnish.
 Think of it as building a s’more, but for your cocktail glass.
 We’ll start with the heart of the drink—the whiskey—and then add the layers of graham cracker and marshmallow that make this recipe so special.
 Getting everything prepped first means you’re just a few stirs away from a delicious, campfire-inspired drink.